jvt/Brainy-Kids/README.md

 1. From any page on the website, press `CTRL + h` (Configured in `/frontend/components/DevTools.js`) to open the Redux DevTools panel
 2. From here, you can view the global state of the application.
 3. To move the window around, press `CTRL + w`

+## Running API Tests

+1. From a terminal window, run `npm run test` or `npm test` (both do the same thing)
+2. Let the tests run, it will generate a coverage window in the terminal once all the tests have completed running